vsivsi/meteor-job-collection/README.md

 ### Quick example

-The code snippets below show a Meteor server that creates a `jobCollection`, Meteor client code that subscribes to it and creates a new job, and a pure node.js program that can run *anywhere* and work on such jobs.
+The code snippets below show a Meteor server that creates a `JobCollection`, Meteor client code that subscribes to it and creates a new job, and a pure node.js program that can run *anywhere* and work on such jobs.

 ```js
 ///////////////////